gzmatte/ATR/README.md

 A batch to pre-install and tweak Windows 10.

-> This is a personal project, i don't want nothing, i'm not stealing[^2].
+> This is a personal project, i don't want nothing, i'm not stealing. [^2]
 [^2]: I just doing this for my personal use, fun and learning.
 Maybe i recopile code and tweaks from other people, having credits at the end of the page.
 If u wanna delete this, contact me on discord @mate.o

 ### ★ [Download here](https://github.com/gzmatte/JAWT/releases/download/1/JAWT.bat)